rapidsai/raft/docs/source/using_libraft.md

-3. If you would like to use RAFT but either cannot or would prefer not to compile any CUDA code yourself, you can simply add `libraft` to your link libraries and use the growing set of runtime APIs.
+3. If you would like to use RAFT but either cannot or would prefer not to compile any CUDA code yourself, you can simply add `libraft` to your link libraries and use the growing set of `raft::runtime` APIs.

 ### How do I verify template instantiations didn't compile into my binary?